Last Updated on

 - Peel the bananas and put them in a foil parcel with a tablespoon of the rum.
 Put them in the oven and bake at 180c for 15 minutes.
 Remove them from the oven and turn the heat of your oven to 200c.

-- Mash the bananas and add the coconut oil to the warm mash.
-Mix well.
-Now stir in half of the milk and the remaining rum.
+Mash the bananas and stir in the remaining rum.

 - Stir the banana mixture into the flour and cocoa powder and mix well.
 Add more milk as necessary to get a 'dropping' consistency.